NoahBurkholder/wiki-noah/docs/design.md

 ### Violence as a Tool, Violence as a Crutch

 When people think of violence they usually think of head exploding gore, and the Western cultural fixation on arcadey military deathmatches.
 I'm going to first give you a large number of extremely successful games which use violence in constructive or smart ways.
+This should be enough to convince you that violence isn't inherently detrimental to positive change, but if it isn't I've included a section for Donald Trump and your mom, who for some reason agree on something.

-This is just so we have a reason not to burn the whole house down before we get into conversation.
-I have marked stipulations and important context in **bolded text.**
+I have marked stipulations and important context in **bolded text**, because this discussion is inherently cultural.

 #### The game enacts one-sided violence to *punish, sicken, or scare* the player.
    1. This is ultimately used to train the player about the mechanics, and raise their level of skill within the world.
    2. It's seen most commonly in genres like platformers, horror games, and stealth games.
+   3. **The player needs to know what kind of game they are buying.
+Don't just drop this shit on them.**

 Examples:
 * [Limbo](http://store.steampowered.com/app/48000/LIMBO/)